The story behind the picture.

 Interested in an art piece but want it in a size or style not shown?

-Hi there!
 Let’s talk.
 If you have any questions, or perhaps suggestions, feel free to drop me a line.
 If you don’t get an answer immediately, I might just be working behind my camera, trying to wrestle another abstract.
 I’ll get back to you as soon as I can.
 Promise!